 References to the "Company," "Cryoport," "we," "us," "our" and other similar words refer to Cryoport Inc. and its consolidated subsidiaries, unless the context suggests otherwise.
 This Annual Report on Form 10-K (this "Form 10-K") contains certain forward-looking statements.
 These forwardlooking statements involve a number of risks and uncertainties.
 These forward-looking statements can generally be identified as such because the context of the statement will include certain words, including but not limited to, "believes," "may," "will," "expects," "intends," "estimates," "anticipates," "plans," "seeks," "continues," "predicts," "potential," "likely," or "opportunity," and also contains predictions, estimates and other forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and in reliance upon the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements are based on the current beliefs of the Company's management, as well as assumptions made by and information currently available to the Company's management.
 Readers of this Form 10-K should not put undue reliance on these forward-looking statements, which speak only as of the time this Form 10-K was filed with the Securities and Exchange Commission (the "SEC").
-Reference is made in particular to forwardlooking statements regarding our expectations about future business plans, new products or services, regulatory approvals, strategies, development timelines, prospective financial performance and opportunities, including potential acquisitions; expectations about future benefits of our acquisitions and our ability to successfully integrate those businesses and our plans related thereto; liquidity and capital resources; projected trends in the market in which we operate;; expectations relating to current supply chain impacts; inflationary pressures and the effects of foreign currency fluctuations; expectations relating to the impacts on our operations resulting from the ongoing war between Russia and Ukraine; anticipated regulatory filings or approvals with respect to the products of our clients; expectations about securing and maintaining strategic relationships with global couriers or large clinical research organizations; our future capital needs and ability to raise capital on favorable terms or at all; results of our research and development efforts; and approval of our patent applications.
-Forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified.
-The Company's actual results may differ materially from the results projected in the forward-looking statements.
-Factors that might cause such a difference include, but are not limited to, those discussed in this Form 10-K, including the "Risk Factors" in "Part I, Item 1A - Risk Factors" and in "Part II, Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations," as well as those discussed in reports filed with the SEC after the date of this Form 10-K.
+Reference is made in particular to forwardlooking statements regarding our expectations about future business plans, new products or services, regulatory approvals, strategies, development timelines, prospective financial performance and opportunities, including potential acquisitions; expectations about future benefits of our acquisitions and our ability to successfully integrate those businesses and our plans related thereto; liquidity and capital resources; projected trends in the market in which we operate; our expectations relating to current supply chain impacts; inflationary pressures and the effect of foreign currency fluctuations; anticipated regulatory filings or approvals with respect to the products of our clients; expectations about securing and managing strategic relationships with global couriers or large clinical research organizations; our future capital needs and ability to raise capital on favorable terms or at all; results of our research and development efforts; and approval of our patent applications.